Mortgage payoff calculator

 21 years

-Making an extra payment to your mortgage is something that you should consider because it can save you thousands of dollars.
-The fact is that just one payment can make a considerably difference in the total that you pay for your home and what's more, it can shave years off of that mortgage.
+Consider making an extra payment on your mortgage, because it can save you thousands of dollars.
+The fact is that just one payment can make a considerable difference in the total you pay for your home, and what's more, it can shave years off your mortgage.
 Take a look at the following example.
-You can use a mortgage calculator to help you to find out this information specific to your current loan.
+You can use a mortgage payoff calculator to find this information for your own current loan.

-If you currently have a $200,000 mortgage loan and you have secured an interest rate at 6.5 percent, your monthly payment is likely to be $1264 dollars per month if your loan term is 30 years.
-This is a considerable payment and you may not realize that the real facts of what you will be paying on the home you are purchasing.
+If you currently have a $200,000 mortgage loan and you have secured an interest rate at 6.5 percent, your monthly payment is likely to be $1264 per month on a 30-year term.
+That is a considerable payment, and you may not realize the real facts of what you will be paying for the home you are purchasing.
 It will cost you far more than $200,000.

 Original mortgage amount: $200,000